thallada/icosahedron/README.md

 ## Install

-To install, checkout the repo and then run `cargo install icosahedron`.
+To install, either run `cargo install icosahedron` or checkout the repo and run `cargo build --release`.

 ## Usage